 - If your vacation dates are flexible, you can get a huge savings on your room rate if you stay during the week or visit during the off season.
 We visited the first week of January when the nightly rates at the Reef varied from $350-$484 during the 5 nights (Wednesday-Sunday) we were there.
 I checked a random weekday in June and the rate at the Reef was $263.

 - Pay with points when you book your stay.
 The five properties at Atlantis are part of Marriott’s Autograph Collection, so begin saving your Marriott points as soon as you start dreaming about the trip.
-The five towers range in redemption categories from level 5-7.
-Unfortunately, the Reef can’t be reserved with points online.
-I’m not sure if you can call for a redemption rate since I’ve seen that as an option, but haven’t tried it.
-Not enough Marriott points?
+Three of the towers (Coral, Royal, and Cove) can be booked with Marriott Bonvoy points and range in redemption categories from level 5-7.
+Unfortunately, the Reef and Beach can’t be reserved with points at this time.
+Not enough Marriott Bonvoy points?
 Other options available are Citi Thank You Points and Chase Ultimate Rewards.

 - No hotel or travel reward points?
 Pay for your stay with a credit card that earns you some cash back.
 For example, use a card that pays 2% cash back on travel and get $20 for every $1,000 you spend.
 Don’t laugh….every little bit of savings adds up.

 Related post: Tips for Your First Trip to Baha Mar